JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 containers (such as Docker containers).

 You can see we have defined **InitContainers**.
-In Kubernetes, an init container is the one that starts and executes before other containers in the same Pod.
+In Kubernetes, an init container is the one that starts and executes before other containers in the same pod.
 It's meant to perform initialization logic for the main application hosted on the Pod.
 For example, create the necessary user accounts, perform database migrations, create database schemas and so on.

-But over here we are just checking whether our database server is up and running using the **[pg_ready](https://www.postgresql.org/docs/9.3/app-pg-isready.html)** command.
+But here we are just checking whether our database server is up and running using the **[pg_ready](https://www.postgresql.org/docs/9.3/app-pg-isready.html)** command.

-Now, under the **containers** section, we will define the docker image which we have already pushed to DockerHub.
+Now, under the **containers** section, we will define the Docker image which we have already pushed to DockerHub.

 **imagePullPolicy** has been set to **Always**.
 Every time the kubelet launches a container, it's going to pull the image from the container registry.